microsoft/vcpkg-docs/vcpkg/concepts/registries.md

 is the default registry used in some operation modes, like [classic mode](classic-mode.md).
-When a [default registry](../reference/vcpkg-configuration-json.md#default-registry) is not specified, vcpkg implicity uses the built-in registry as the default.
+When a [default registry](../reference/vcpkg-configuration-json.md#default-registry) is not specified, vcpkg implicitly uses the built-in registry.

-The built-in registry most often refers to the local copy of the curated registry created when you `git clone` the vcpkg repository from
+The built-in registry refers to the local copy of the curated registry created when you `git clone` the vcpkg repository from
 <https://github.com/Microsoft/vcpkg>.
 Some operations expect that the
 [`VCPKG_ROOT` environment variable](../users/config-environment.md#vcpkg_root)